jameshume/jehtech/src/html/c_and_cpp/templates.md

 And breath...
 There is a lot of complexity here and its quite hard to read.
 Next we see how enabling SFINAE help reduce this complexity and makes things easier to read.

 ### Making The Previous Example Neater Using SFINAE (Using `enable_if`)
 The type trait `enable_if` is a metafunction.
-It will help do what we did above: Enable SFINAE and remove candatates from a function's overload set.
+It will help do what we did above but this time by enabling SFINAE to remove candatates from a function's overload set.

 A [possible implementation](https://en.cppreference.com/w/cpp/types/enable_if) is this: